 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-As a supplement store manager, personal trainer, and writer, I have tested more than 50 different protein brands and types in my career.
+As a supplement store manager, personal trainer, and product tester for FeastGood.com, I have tried more than 50+ different protein brands in my career.

-Working in the supplement industry for the past decade, I’ve seen a lot of turnover as far as brands coming and going and products dying out.
+In my time, I’ve seen a lot of turnover as far as brands coming and going.

-But there is one product that has stood the test of time and proven itself over every single other brand and product in my store: Optimum Nutrition Gold Standard Whey Protein.
+But, one product has stood the test of time and proven itself over every single other brand and product in my store: Optimum Nutrition Gold Standard Whey Protein.

-While it’s not the best product we’ve reviewed as far as taste, mixability, and overall protein content, it’s a high-quality product that is definitely worth considering if you’re in the market for a protein powder.
+While it’s not the best product I’ve reviewed regarding taste, mixability, and overall protein content, it’s certainly a high-quality product that is worth considering, especially if you’re on a budget.

-- It’s available in a wide variety of flavours (18 flavours plus 3 naturally flavoured options) making it likely you’ll find one you like
+- Gold Standard Whey is available in a wide variety of flavors (18 flavors plus three naturally flavored with stevia), making it likely you’ll find one you like.

-- It is reasonably priced, ranging from $1.00 to $1.10 per serving (average cost per serving in the industry across all whey proteins is $1.34)
+- It is cheaply priced, ranging from $1.00 to $1.10 per serving (for context, the average cost per serving in the industry across all whey proteins is $1.34)

 - It is Informed Choice Certified, meaning it undergoes additional testing for quality and purity standards.
 If you’re an athlete looking for a “clean” product, this fits the bill.

 Overall Rating: 3.5/5